Environmental and

 Renewable Gas Supply

-RNG is an affordable and reliable waste-derived fuel used to fuel homes, businesses, and even vehicles.
-RNG lowers overall GHG emissions and is 100% compatible with existing natural gas supply.
-Most of the potential renewable gas resources come from the following feedstocks: landfill gas, animal manure, water resource recovery facilities, food waste, agricultural residues, forestry/forest product residues, energy crops, renewable electricity, and municipal solid waste.
+Renewable Natural Gas (RNG) is an affordable and reliable waste-derived fuel used by homes, businesses, and even vehicles.
+RNG lowers Scope 1 GHG emissions and is 100% compatible with existing natural gas supply.
+Most of the potential renewable gas resources come from feedstocks like landfill gas, animal manure, water resource recovery facilities, food waste, agricultural residues, forestry/forest product residues, energy crops, renewable electricity, and municipal solid waste.

 RNG Transported